-To attain the Certificate II in Health Support Services 12 units of competency must be completed (this includes both 4 core and 8 elective units).
-This course is a perquisite to the Certificate III in Health Support Services.
+To attain HLT23215 Certificate II in Health Support Services, 12 units of competency must be completed (this includes both 4 core and 8 elective units).
+This course is a prerequisite to HLT33115 Certificate III in Health Support Services.
 To attain the Certificate III in Health Services Assistance a further 9 units of competency must be completed.

-Students are highly encouraged to complete a minimum of 20 hours of Structured Work Placement within a health or community service facility to strengthen their skills knowledge and employability.
+Students are highly encouraged to complete a minimum of 20 hours of Structured Work Placement within a health or community service facility to strengthen their skills, knowledge and employability.
+Unity College provides opportunity for students to assist with the school vaccinations process with Ozcare, as well as assisting First Aid Officers at college carnivals and events.
 Connect 'n' Grow® considers this to be a very important inclusion or the Certificate III qualification.

-Students completing the Certificate II in Health Support Services in Year 11, and wanting to facilitate a pathway into nursing, will also be eligible to enrol in the Certificate 3 Health Support Services - Assistant in Nursing (AIN) program at Kawana State College.
+Students completing HLT23215 Certificate II in Health Support Services in Year 11, and wanting to facilitate a pathway into nursing, will also be eligible to enrol in HLT33115 Certificate III Health Support Services - Assistant in Nursing (AIN) program at Kawana State College.
+Depending on number of students applying for this pathway, Unity College may be in a position to run this program on site.
 This course is also offered in partnership with Connect 'n' Grow®.
-Please see the VET Co-ordinator for further information.
+Please see the VET Co-ordinator or Health Trainers for further information.

 The RTO guarantees that the student will be provided with every opportunity to complete the course requirements as outlined in the enrolment process and subject information handbook provided.
 Students successfully achieving all qualification requirements will be awarded these qualifications and record of results.
-Students who achieve at least one unit (but not the full qualification will receive a Statement of Attainment.
-This information is correct at time of publication but subject to change (May 2021).
+Students who achieve at least one unit (but not the full qualification) will receive a Statement of Attainment.
+This information is correct at time of publication but subject to change (May 2022).

-Year 1 Units of Competency delivered: HLT23215 Certificate II in Health Support Services Year 2 Units of Competency delivered: alth Services Assistance (Up to 4 QCE po (Up to 4 QCE points) HLTWHS001 Participate in workplace health and safety HLTAAP001 Recognise healthy body systems HLTINF001 Comply with infection prevention and control policies and procedures BSBMED301 Interpret and apply medical terminology CHCDIV001 Work with diverse people BSBWOR301 Organise personal work priorities and development CHCCOM005 Communicate and work in health or community services HLTAID009 Provide cardiopulmonary resuscitation CHCCCS010 Maintain a High Standard of Service HLTAID011 Provide first aid HLTHSSOO3 Perform general cleaning tasks in a clinical setting CHCCCS015 Provide individualised support CHCCOM001 Provide first point of contact BSBMED303 Maintain patient records BSBWOR202 Organise and complete daily work activities CHCCCS009 Facilitate responsible behaviour BSBCUS201 Deliver a service to customers CHCDIV002 Promote Aboriginal and/or Torres Strait Islander Cultural safety HLTHSS005 Undertake routine stock maintenance Bold text indicates core units.
+Year 1 Units of Competency delivered: HLT23215 Certificate II in Health Support Services (Up to 4 QCE points) Year 2 Units of Competency delivered: Certificate III in Health Services Assistance (Up to 4 QCE points) HLTWHS001 Participate in workplace health and safety HLTAAP001 Recognise healthy body systems HLTINF001 Comply with infection prevention and control policies and procedures BSBMED301 Interpret and apply medical terminology CHCDIV001 Work with diverse people BSBWOR301 Organise personal work priorities and development CHCCOM005 Communicate and work in health or community services HLTAID009 Provide cardiopulmonary resuscitation CHCCCS010 Maintain a High Standard of Service HLTAID011 Provide first aid HLTHSSOO3 Perform general cleaning tasks in a clinical setting CHCCCS015 Provide individualised support CHCCOM001 Provide first point of contact BSBMED303 Maintain patient records BSBWOR202 Organise and complete daily work activities CHCCCS009 Facilitate responsible behaviour BSBCUS201 Deliver a service to customers CHCDIV002 Promote Aboriginal and/or Torres Strait Islander Cultural safety HLTHSS005 Undertake routine stock maintenance Bold text indicates core units.
 Italic text indicates units that will be credit transferre the Cert 3 Health Support Services.
 Blue text indicates core units for both qualifications CHCCOM001 Provide first point of contact BSBINM201 Process and maintain workplace information CHCCCS020 Respond effectively to behaviours of concern

 The gathering of evidence to indicate competency may include the following.
-Online learning logs and tests (multiple choice, true/false, short answer), practical demonstrations, team tasks, observation checklists, internet research, oral presentation and work simulations.
+Online learning logs and tests (multiple choice, true/false, short answer), practical demonstrations, team tasks, observation checklists, internet research, oral presentation and work simulations with Expert Heath Trainers which be held in Access time.